Portal (series): GLaDOS

 GLaDOS (Genetic Lifeform and Disk Operating System) is a rampant artificial intelligence computer system that controls Aperture Laboratories, and is the primary antagonist for the Portal series.
 She is voiced by Ellen McLain.
 She awakens the player-character Chell in the first game, tasking her through the dangerous testing course, but Chell manages to escape and appears to destroy her, though later revealed to have had her personality stored within a black box.
 Within the second game, Wheatley accidentally reawakens GLaDOS, and eventually convinces Chell to initiate a core transfer to replace her with himself.
 GLaDOS, placed into a module powered by a potato battery, is forced to work with Chell to depose Wheatley from power before the Aperture facility is destroyed.
+While exploring the older sections of the facility with GLaDOS's potato battery form (known informally as "PotatOS" by fans), it is revealed that her consciousness is based, at least in part, on an uploaded version of Cave Johnson's assistant, Caroline.
+Caroline was unwilling to be uploaded to a computer, but was forced to do so by Cave.
+This potentially contributed to GLaDOS's homicidal tendencies, alongside the mental adjustments and tweaking performed by the scientists working on her.

+In the tie-in comic Portal 2: Lab Rat, it is revealed that the personality cores, such as Wheatley, were attached to GLaDOS in an attempt to manage and control her by acting as an artificial "conscience."
+Discussing the morality core, scientist Doug Rattmann quips, "You can always ignore your conscience."